Session 9: Development

 Session 9 was director Brad Anderson's first horror film, after directing two romantic comedy films, Next Stop Wonderland (1998) and Happy Accidents (2000).
-Anderson describes Session 9 as an "American tragedy", and states that he and screenwriter Stephen Gevedon aimed "to subvert the conventions of the so-called horror genre that exists now", which he describes as "less horror than it is teen thriller."
+Anderson described Session 9 as an "American tragedy", and states that he and screenwriter Stephen Gevedon aimed "to subvert the conventions of the so-called horror genre that exists now", which he describes as "less horror than it is teen thriller."

-The film's plot was inspired by the Richard Rosenthal case, a murder that took place in Boston, where Anderson grew up, in the mid-1990s, in which a man supposedly killed his wife after she accidentally burnt his dinner, then cut out her heart and lungs and put them in his backyard on a stake.
-Anderson states that it was also, "as you imagine, very much inspired by the location", Danvers State Asylum.
+The film's plot was inspired by the Richard Rosenthal case, a murder that took place in Boston, where Anderson grew up, in 1995, in which Rosenthal murdered his wife after she accidentally burnt his dinner, then cut out her heart and lungs and put them in his backyard on a stake.
+Anderson states that it was also, "as you imagine, very much inspired by the location", the Danvers State Psychiatric Hospital.
+Anderson had been residing in Boston in the late 1990s, and would frequently drive past the Danvers State Hospital: "When Steve and I were first brainstorming, we didn't have the framework of what we wanted to hang our horror film on.
+But then I remembered Danvers, and we thought it’d be cool to set a story [there], for a number of reasons.
+It would be contained, for one thing, and it would be maybe even more practical in terms of actually doing it, because we could keep it all in one location."

 Don't Look Now, directed by Nicolas Roeg, was one inspiration for the film, for its sense of place and because the lead character realizes in the climax that he is at the heart of the mystery.
+Anderson also cited The Shining (1980) as an influence, specifically in the screenplay's sectioning of events by days of the week.
 Anderson has stated that he aimed to use sound to convey the plot as well as to generate "a creepy tone"; the sound design incorporated the subliminal use of animal and mechanical noises.

+After pitching the project to USA Films, the studio agreed to distribute the film, with a production budget of approximately $1.5 million.